TacticalMetaphysics/LiSE/README.md

 The graphical frontend, now called ELiDE, isn't usable yet.
-The core engine, in the ``LiSE`` module, has demonstrated some of its functionality as an ORM and rules engine, and you can see what that functionality is by viewing the file ``test.py``.
-They might be useful, but haven't been tested much, so don't expect a polished experience.
+The core engine, in the ``LiSE`` module, has demonstrated some of its functionality as an ORM and rules engine.
+This might be useful, but it has't been tested much, so don't expect a polished experience.
 Please report bugs in the Issues tab.

 # License Information